Confinement in Holographic Theories at Finite Theta: Radion Potential at Finite Vacuum Angle

-Going back to the radion potential, we see that we just get a quartic from a non-zero $\theta$, to leading order in $\varphi$.
+We see that we just get a quartic contribution to the radion potential from a non-zero $\theta$, to leading order in $\varphi$.
 Such a quartic can in fact also be generated by a simple detuning of the IR brane tension $\delta T_\ir$.
 Therefore, to leading order in $\varphi$, these two effects are degenerate.
 Conceptually there are differences: there is a multi-branch structure here with a minimization over $k$, the coefficient is proportional to square of an angle, is non-negative, and is suppressed at large $N$, features which are not present in the detuned IR tension case.
 Even more stark is the difference that $\theta$ is a UV quantity and $\delta T_\ir$ is an IR quantity.
 Practically, however, there is no difference.